John Niland (American football): Dallas Cowboys

-The Cowboys eventually won the NFC Championship Game during the 1970-71 NFL playoffs against the San Francisco 49ers, due in large part to Duane Thomas's 143 yards on the ground, but lost in Super Bowl V to the Baltimore Colts.
-However, in the following year, they again defeated the San Francisco 49ers in the NFC Championship Game of the 1971-72 NFL playoffs and then beat the Miami Dolphins in Super Bowl VI.
+Niland started 12 games in 1970, and went to the Pro Bowl for a third consecutive season.
+The Cowboys won the NFC Championship Game during the 1970-71 NFL playoffs against the San Francisco 49ers, due in large part to Duane Thomas's 143 yards on the ground, but lost in Super Bowl V to the Baltimore Colts.
+The Cowboys again led the now merged NFL in rushing in 1970.

-In the latter game, Niland, and Liscio overwhelmed Bob Heinz and Bill Stanfill, respectively, leading Duane Thomas and others to a decisively high 252 yards on the ground.
+In 1971, Niland was named to the Pro Bowl again, and was named first-team All-Pro by the Associated Press, Pro Football Weekly, and the Pro Football Writers of America.
+The Cowboys were first in the NFL in total yards on offense, second in passing yards, and third in rushing yards.
+They again defeated the San Francisco 49ers in the NFC Championship Game of the 1971-72 NFL playoffs, and then beat the Miami Dolphins in Super Bowl VI.
+In Super Bowl VI, Niland and Liscio overwhelmed Miami's Bob Heinz and Bill Stanfill, respectively, leading Duane Thomas and others to a decisively high 252 yards on the ground.
 The Cowboys used a slip-wedge blocking scheme to neutralize Miami middle linebacker Nick Buoniconti, based on Vince Lombardi's offense from the Packers championship days, chiefly executed to success by Niland and Cowboys center Dave Manders.